BPD Awareness Week is held during the first week of October each year from 1 - 7 October

 Hope and recovery for people with BPD

 Haley talks about her recovery from BPD and the role of neuroplasticity (the ability of nerves to repair) following childhood trauma

-It was decided that a Conference was needed as a first priority with this to be held in Melbourne where most of the people were situated.
+BPD Awareness Day - It was decided that a Conference was needed as a first priority with this to be held in Melbourne where most of the people were situated.
 The Darebin Centre was booked for this event and the day that was available was 5th October.
-In searching for a theme, it was chosen to be ‘Borderline Personality Disorder Awareness Day.
+In searching for a theme, it was chosen to be 'Borderline Personality Disorder Awareness Day'.
 Events were held in the Illawarra, Adelaide and Perth to assist in conveying a positive message.
 And so the journey began…..

 There has been a great deal of activity since the 5th October, 2011.
-The Australian BPD Foundation has been established and one of the key tasks for the fledgling Foundation has been to convene all subsequent national annual BPD Awareness Conferences.
-These have been held:
+The Australian BPD Foundation has been established and one of the key tasks for the fledgling Foundation has been to convene all subsequent Annual National BPD Conferences

 Senator WRIGHT (South Australia) (15:43):